cfw880/lua-hex2ascii/README.md

-# a naive approach lua-hex2str
+# a naive approach to convert hex to ascii on lua (just a test)